verdaccio/verdaccio/website/docs/install.md

 ## Heroku with Docker

-For easy deployment you could use [Heroku](https://www.heroku.com/home), the _free_ dino tier allows you to test their platform using a Docker container, check this example.
+For easy deployment you could use [Heroku](https://www.heroku.com/home), the _free_ dyno tier allows you to test their platform using a Docker container, check this example.

 [https://github.com/juanpicado/verdaccio-heroku-example](https://github.com/juanpicado/verdaccio-heroku-example)